 Autoclave and vacuum bag:

 Each sheet of prepreg material is laid-up and placed in an open mold, which is then covered with release film, bleeder or breather material, and a vacuum bag.
 A vacuum is pulled on the part and the mold is placed into an autoclave, also known as a heat pressure vessel.
-The part is cured with a continuous vacuum to extract entrapped gasses from laminate.
+The part is cured with a continuous vacuum to extract entrapped gasses from the laminate.
 This process is common in the aerospace industry because it offers precise control over molding due to a long, slow cure cycle.
 The time ranges from one to several hours.
-This precise control help to creates the exact laminate geometric forms needed to ensure strength and safety in the aerospace industry.
+This precise control help to create the exact laminate geometric forms needed to ensure strength and safety in the aerospace industry.
 However, it is slow and labor-intensive, that is, cost often confines it to the aerospace industry.

-Read more: Understanding Hacksaw hand tools
+Read more: Understanding fiber-reinforced plastic

 Mandrel wrapping: